ynkze/SecureFiles/README.md

     * Password bob

 5. Upload files of type .zip, .pdf, .docx under 10MB to verify it is working for different users.

+ ### Code usage

+ 1. .pem files: use to store the generated private and public keys
+ 2. createTable.php: use to create table into database
+ 3. filesLogic.php: algorithm for upload, download and remove of files
+ 4. security.php: functions for generating dh key and for AES-256 encryption/decryption
+ 5. Rest of files: software and UI design of website